algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 Dynamic Motion Analysis: Based on the detected motion data, the system categorizes movement intensity and decides on the appropriate response, from triggering local alarms to sending alerts and location data via GPRS.

 ### 3.5 Technology Stack
-The Sportshield anti-theft system is developed using a combination of hardware-specific programming languages and a suite of libraries tailored to interface with various hardware components and external services.
+The SportShield anti-theft system is developed using a combination of hardware-specific programming languages and a suite of libraries tailored to interface with various hardware components and external services.
 Below is a detailed overview of the technology stack:

 **Programming Languages**<br>
 C++: The primary programming language used for developing the system, taking advantage of its performance and efficiency in low-level hardware interaction.
-C++ is particularly suited for developing embedded systems like Sportshield, where direct control over hardware and system resources is critical.
+C++ is particularly suited for developing embedded systems like SportShield, where direct control over hardware and system resources is critical.

 **Development Frameworks and Platforms**<br>
 Arduino: A key component of the development stack, the Arduino platform provides a comprehensive ecosystem for programming microcontrollers.
 It includes an Integrated Development Environment (IDE), which simplifies coding, compiling, and uploading code to the hardware.
 The Arduino framework is chosen for its accessibility, extensive support for various modules and sensors, and a large community contributing to a wide range of libraries.